h0tcatSub/Vector76/README_EN.md

 # How to use a this tool, Things necessary

+- Bitcoin nodes that only you are connected to
+  - This is configurable in bitcoin.conf with connect=127.0.0.1

-**This is just a tool to make double payments.
+**This is just a tool to make double spending.
 Therefore, the attacker needs to prepare Bitcoin.**

 - Now set up a node so that submitblock can send.
 Also, **Please change the address and wifi private key used for the experiment depending on the type of network of the node you are setting**